Multiple injured at Boulder's Pearl Street Mall in Colorado after man reportedly set people on fire

 Colorado police are responding to what they called an attack at Boulder's Pearl Street Mall that left multiple people injured.

-Authorities said the violent incident happened at 13th Street and Pearl Street on Sunday afternoon.
+Authorities said the violent incident happened at 1:26 p.m. at 13th Street and Pearl Street on Sunday afternoon.
 Police asked everyone to avoid the area while first responders work the scene.

 Boulder police said officers are evacuating the 1200, 1300, and 1400 blocks of Pearl Street between Walnut and Pine as they investigate what happened.
 "PLEASE AVOID THIS AREA," the department tweeted at 3:08 p.m.